This Hillary Clinton-supporting city isn’t taking the Donald Trump win very lightly.

 "I'm a black woman.
 That's all I need to say," said Ashlee Danielle, 25, of the Bronx.

-"I'm Jewish and my grandparents immigrated here to escape the holocaust," said Ella Rivers, 21, of Crown Heights.
+"I'm Jewish and my grandparents immigrated here to escape the Holocaust," said Ella Rivers, 21, of Crown Heights.

-Protesters were gathered in preparation to march to Trump Tower.
-They climbed trees to wave rainbow flags in support of the LGBTQ community.
+In the park before their march, protesters climbed trees to wave rainbow flags in support of the LGBTQ community.
 They held up signs that read "you don't lead us" and "we the people are our only hope."

-And they chanted “[expletive] your wall."
+And they chanted, “[Expletive] your wall."

 "He ran on bigotry.
 This has been a campaign of spite.
 It's spite against our progress as a country," she said.